AsolidityDev/Solidity-Lottery/README.md

 3. The lottery will select a random winner

 Testing strategy:

-1.'mainnet-fork'
+1. 'mainnet-fork'
-2.'development' with mocks
+2. 'development' with mocks
-3.'testnet'
+3. 'testnet'